philiplb/sentry-on-flynn/README.md

 flynn scale worker=1 beat=1
 ```

-# In Case of Upgrade
+## Upgrading

-This is how you run the needed DB migrations after you have upgraded Sentry via a newer version of this repository.
+After you have upgraded Sentry via a newer version of this repository, run the database migrations with this command:

 ```text
 flynn run sentry --config=sentry.conf.py upgrade